 The Chancellor shall establish procedures to assure that curriculum at the District complies with the definition of “credit hour” or “clock hour,” where applicable.
 The Chancellor shall also establish procedure for using a clock-to-credit hour conversion formula to determine whether a credit hour program is eligible for federal financial aid.
 The conversion formula is used to determine whether such a credit-hour program has an appropriate minimum number of clock hours of instruction for each credit hour it claims.

 Adopted April 2, 1986

 Renumbered from CCCD Policy 030-3-1, Fall 2010

 Revised December 2, 2013

+Revised DATE